LaunchCodeEducation/java-web-development/src/chapters/spring-intro/initialize.rst

 Running a Spring Project
 ------------------------

 To run the application, click on the Gradle icon on the side of your IntelliJ window.
-If you don’t see the Gradle side bar, click the panel icon in the bottom left corner of your window and select *Gradle*.
+If you don't see the Gradle side bar, click the panel icon in the bottom left corner of your window and select *Gradle*.

 .. figure:: figures/panel-icon.png